Sorting by

 Personal Contract Hire (PCH)

 Personal Contract Hire (PCH), commonly known as leasing, is an option where the borrower essentially rents the car for a fixed period.
-Monthly payments are made to cover the cost of the car’s depreciation, and at the end of the lease term, the car is returned to the finance company with no option to purchase.
+Monthly payments are made to cover the cost of the car’s depreciation, and at the end of the lease term, the vehicle is returned to the finance company with no option to purchase.

 Merits: PCH is ideal for those who prefer not to own a car but want to drive a new vehicle every few years.
 It typically involves lower monthly payments and eliminates concerns about the car’s depreciation.